tiffgw/Personal_Website/content/project/project-placeholder-1/index.md

 ---
-title: KOALA Project
+title: KOALA
-summary: Helping Families to Achieve a More Informed Management of Young Children's Choice of Mobile Applications
+summary: KOALA (Kids Online Anonymity & Lifelong Autonomy) is an impact acceleration project funded by Oxford University's EPSRC Impact Acceleration Account, partnering with Anna Freud National Centre for Children and Families.
+The general goal of the KOALA project is to help families to achieve a more informed management of young children's choice of mobile applications.
 # tags:
 # - Deep Learning
 # date: "2016-04-27T00:00:00Z"